easybuilders/easybuild-docs/docs/contributing.md

 ```

 To run the development instance, you need to add the framework and easyblocks
-directories in the Python path, and the easyconfigs in the robot search path.
+directories in the Python path, and the easyconfigs to the robot search path.

 You can also define the `PYTHONPATH` in inline format: